dd32/td-gh-ex/readme.txt

 -------

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@Version: 1.3.8
+1.Added More Styling for tables .
 @version: 1.3.7
 1.Banner Strip Modified for 404 page.
 @version: 1.3.6.9